kghildial/web-starter-kit/README.md

 **Install Node.js:** https://nodejs.org/en/

+**Install gulp-cli:** Type the following command in the terminal/command-prompt `npm install -g gulp-cli`

 **Install dependecies:** Type the following command in the terminal/command-prompt `npm install`

 **Run server:** Type the following command in the terminal/command-prompt `gulp watch`

-## To import files for deployment:
+## To export files for deployment:

 Type the following command in the terminal/command-prompt to ready files for deployment: `gulp dist`